ProjectPhysX/FluidX3D/DOCUMENTATION.md

   const float si_force_x = units.si_F(lbm_force.x);
   ```
   after having done [unit conversion](#unit-conversion) with `units.set_m_kg_s(...)`.
-- See the "Ahmed body" setup for an example.
+- See the "[Ahmed body](src/setup.cpp)" sample setup for an example.
 Note that in the highly turbulent regime, computed body forces are too large by up to a factor 2, because even large resolution is not enough to fully capture the turbulent boundary layer.
-A wall function is needed, I'll scan literature on it.
+A wall function is still needed.

 <br>